 Redwing Institute was conceived as a result of marrying her background in developing creative online engagement experiences with this scientifically-proven discipline focused on positive human development, and combining it with her awe, admiration and respect for Mother Nature.

 Through this new intellectual pursuit, Lisa had the good fortune to meet Tim Kasser, a Professor of Psychology at Knox College, Illinois.
 Kasser’s academic research on values, goals, quality of life, sustainability, consumer culture and the benefits of spending time in nature scientifically confirmed what Lisa had believed to be true her entire life.
-Lisa sits on the Board of Directors of the Canadian Positive Psychology Association and is currently pursuing her Certificate in Applied Positive Psychology.
+Lisa sits on the Board of Directors of the Canadian Positive Psychology Association and holds a Certificate in Applied Positive Psychology, a General Bachelor of Arts from the University of Ottawa and an English and Communication degree from York University.

 Learn more about Redwing Institute programs.

-For more information on Redwing Institute’s programs or to book an interview please contact 416-894-9622 or email@example.com
+For more information on Redwing Institute’s programs or to book an interview please contact email@example.com or call 416-894-9622.